Every public speaker can learn a lesson from Apollo 13.

-Weigh your options carefully but quickly and decide which workaround you will use.
+Like the crew of Apollo 13, you have to your options—carefully but quickly—and decide which workaround you will use.

 “The only engine we’ve got with enough power for a direct abort is the SPS on the Service Module. … [I]t could’ve been damaged in an explosion, so let’s consider that engine dead.
 We light that thing up, could blow the whole works.
 It’s just too risky.
 We’re not gonna take that chance.
 About the only thing the Command Module is good for is re-entry, so that leaves us with the LEM.
 Which means free return trajectory.
 Once we get the guys around the Moon, we’ll fire up the LEM engine, make a long burn, pick up some speed, get them home as quick as we can.”